techbabe23/FeliciaSephodi/README.md

 - 📝 I regularly write articles on [feliciasephodi.hashnode.dev](feliciasephodi.hashnode.dev)

-- 💬 Ask me about **Technical documentation, .NET,& careers in tech**
+- 💬 Ask me about **Technical documentation, .NET,& the world of Frontend and data**

 - 📫 How to reach me **sephodifelicia@gmail.com**